Koromix/rygel/README.md

 | *thop*     | Web-based institutional PMSI (MCO) reporting tool based on libdrd          | Felix      | **Good** | AGPL 3   |
 | *web*      | Reusable utility functions and HTML/CSS/JS widgets                         | Felix      | **Good** | AGPL 3   |

+You can also visit the [attic](src/attic/) for a few more single-file tools.

 # How to build

 ## C++ projects